mukeshsolanki/country-picker-android/README.md

 country.loadFlagByCode();  // attempts to associate flag to country based on its ISO code.
 Used if you create your own instance of Country.class
 ```

+All Credit goes to mukeshsolanki | https://github.com/mukeshsolanki/country-picker-android
+Only arabic language is added in this version and some enhancements due the addition of the language.